wanchain/iwan-java-sdk/README.md

 ## Install
 You can get iwan-java-sdk by two ways:
-1) By cloning the java sdk source code and packaging the jar by `maven install` cmd:
+1) By cloning the Java SDK source code and packaging the jar by `maven install` cmd:
 ```bash
 git clone https://github.com/wandevs/iwan-java-sdk.git